mohammedgad/Notifications/README.md

 ## Installation ⚙️
 Clone the service Repo
-Enter the Repo Dir `cd /notifications`
+Enter the Repo Dir `cd /notifications`.
 Copy the enviroment variables to .env `cp .env.example .env`

-Feel free to edit the following variables
+Feel free to edit the following variables in .env
 ```
 SIDEKIQ_THREADS=10 Number of threads for sidekiq process
 SMS_LIMIT_PER_MINUTE=100 number of SMS messages processed per minute